kisst-org/kreate-hooy/README.md

 The following directory structure is recommended when using `helm` as renderer:
 - `karmah`: the script itself
-- `apps/<appname>/render-app-<appname>.def`: render-definitions for an application and environments
+- `apps/<appname>/<env>/render-app-<appname>-<env>.karmah`: render-definitions for an application and environment
-- `apps/<appname>/values-app-<appname>.yaml`:  helm values file for all environments of an application (included before the environment specifc values)
+- `apps/<appname>/<env>/values-app-<appname>-<env>.yaml`:  helm values file for an environment of an application
-- `apps/<appname>/values-<appname>-<env>.yaml`: helm values file for a specific environment of an application
+- `apps/<appname>/common/values-<appname>.yaml`: helm values file for all environments of an application
-- Optionally `apps/<appname>/render-appenv-<appname>-<env>.def`: render-definition for a specific environment of an application.
-Only needed if this
 - `helm/charts`: the helm-charts that can be referred to in the render definitions
-- `helm/env-value-files/values-<env>.def`: values specific for this environment
+- `helm/env-value-files/values-<env>.karmah`: values specific for this environment
 - `tmp/manifests`: the location where the rendered manifests are stored
-- `deployed/manifests`: the location to store rendered manifests that are actually are dpeloyed
+- `deployed/manifests`: the location to store rendered manifests that are actually are deployed
+- `config.d`: specific configuration, e.g. kubenertes details or aliasses